-- This interface between the built form and the front yard helps create privacy, amenity and differentiation in the front facade. - This 1 metre zone must not include any enclosed built space but may include balconies, pergolas, sunshades, and framing structures for plants.
+- This interface between the built form and the front yard helps create privacy, amenity and differentiation in the front facade. - If possible, this 1m zone should not include any enclosed built space but may include balconies, pergolas, sunshades, and framing structures for plants.